 Variable Data Formats:

 Populating Point of Service Entry Mode (Field 22)

-- 81 - Used for all one-time authorizations and first transactions in series
+- 81 - All one-time authorizations and first transactions in series

-- 10 - Used for subsequent recurring or merchant initiated transactions
+- 10 - Subsequent recurring or merchant initiated transactions

 - Vantiv ISO 8583 Specification - Network Tokenization (ApplePay)